northwesternfintech/Core/core/backtesting/readme.md

 # Statistical Output

-    Sharpe ratio: compares the return of an investment with its risk
+    Sharpe ratio: compares the return of an investment with the risk free rate of return.
     Winrate: how many trades your strategy wins
     Return: return of your strategy